Classic (Joe McElderry album): Track listing

+Chart performance

-Chart performanceClassic entered the UK Albums Chart at number 2, with retail sales of 35,609 copies in the country during the album's first week of release.
+Classic entered the UK Albums Chart at number 2, with retail sales of 35,609 copies in the country during the album's first week of release.
 During the album's second week of release, 31,001 copies were sold in the United Kingdom, and the album landed at number 5 on the chart.
 The album climbed two spaces to number 3 in its third week of release, selling 29,736 copies in that week.
 In its fourth week of release, the album dropped two positions back to number 5 on the chart, but 22,835 copies of the album were sold at retail in the United Kingdom that week, thereby putting the album over the 100,000 retail sales mark in the country.
 The album moved up one position to number 4 on the chart in its fifth week of release.
 It fell to number 9 in its sixth week of release, and then exited the top 10 the following week, landing at number 14 at the end of its seventh week of release.

 As stated above, the album received a gold certification from the British Phonographic Industry within ten days after its release.
 The threshold for a gold certification from the BPI is 100,000 copies sold by the label to British retailers.
 As January 2016, the album has sold over 250,000 copies in the UK.

 On the Irish Albums Chart, Classic debuted at number 48 after its first week of release.
 In its second week on the chart, the album moved up ten positions to number 38.
 In its third week of release, the album moved up one more position to number 37.
 The album dropped back one position to number 38 in its fourth week of release, and fell to number 54 in its fifth week of release.
 The following week, after an appearance by McElderry on The Late Late Show in Ireland on 23 September 2011, the album moved up to number 20, its peak position on the chart.
 It then fell to number 23 in its seventh week of release, to number 33 in its eighth week of release, to number 46 in its ninth week of release, and to number 75 in its tenth week of release.